-I’ve been in the fitness industry for well over a decade, but there was a time when my diet consisted of snack cakes and frozen pizzas.
+I’ve been in the industry for two decades as a fitness writer, certified personal trainer, and fitness nutrition specialist.
+But there was a time when my diet consisted of snack cakes and frozen pizzas.
 What sparked the change from unhealthy teenager to health-focused adult?
 Why did I become a personal trainer and fitness writer?

 My fitness journey began when I stopped to look at a bodybuilding magazine in a grocery store.

 It’s an understatement to say that my family didn’t know how to choose healthy foods.